New Hampshire Nursing Programs and Degrees Guide

 Plymouth State University’s four-year, 120 credit Bachelor of Science in Nursing (BSN) program prepares graduates to take the National Council Licensure Examination (NCLEX).
 The nursing curriculum follows a sequence with students going through the program as a cohort.
 Students are permitted to complete prerequisite coursework part-time but must take classes on a full-time basis when entering the nursing major.
 Nursing courses cover professional issues, teamwork, and collaborative care, nursing leadership, health and wellness of older adults, and introduction to general psychology.
 Clinical practicums are mandatory and nursing majors may have to travel outside of Plymouth to clinical sites.
 Applications are due February 1 annually.

 University of New Hampshire

-Graduate students pursuing a Master of Science in Nursing (MSN) at Rivier University may choose from one of several tracks, including nursing education, family nurse practitioner, and psychiatric mental health nurse practitioner.
-An online Master of Science in Nursing Leadership is also available starting in January of 2014.
-The nursing education track requires 36 credits while the family nurse practitioner and psychiatric mental health nurse practitioner tracks consist of 43 credits.
+Graduate students pursuing a Master of Science in Nursing (MSN) at Rivier University may choose from one of several tracks, including nursing education, family nurse practitioner, psychiatric mental health nurse practitioner, and leadership in health management systems.
+The nursing education track and the leadership track require 36 credits while the family nurse practitioner and psychiatric mental health nurse practitioner tracks consist of 43 credits.
 In addition to core track courses, graduate students must complete clinical practicums at local healthcare facilities.
-The program generally takes two years to complete on a full time basis.
+The program generally takes two years to complete on a full-time basis.

 Franklin Pierce University